QIKUNWEI/Glucose-level-prediction/README.md

 **Usage**

-1. Clone the repository:
+1. Clone the repository.

-2. Run model_training.py to train the model.
+2. Run glucose_level_prediction.py to train the model.

-3. Use predict_glucose_level.py for prediction and visualization of results.
+3. Use glucose_level_prediction_model_training.py for prediction and visualization of results.

 **License**